oyvindberg/tui-scala/readme.md

 It's cross published for scala 2.13 and 3.
 Note that scala 3 won't work with graalvm native image until 3.3.

+You'll need a recent JVM with support for sealed interfaces and records. likely 18.

 ### Contributing/building

 See [contributing](./contributing.md)